 For more information take a look at the Visit Liverpool website: www.visitliverpool.com.

-If you don’t fancy taking the car you can also get to Liverpool conveniently from Arrowe Brook Farm using public transport.
-The local bus route 83/83A bus stop is on Arrowe Road which is a 5 minute walk away.
+If you don't fancy taking the car, you can travel around Wirral conveniently using public transport.
+The local 22 bus runs on the West Kirby to Heswall route and is available on Arrowe Road which is a 5 minute walk away.
 We recommend that you follow the footpath and walk via Arrowe Park down to Arrowe Road as Arrowe Brook Lane itself has no pedestrian route.

 If you would like to get a direct bus through to Liverpool (Arriva Bus 437) the nearest bus stop for this route is on Greasby Road or in Greasby village.